technofocus-pte/cpltextnsibltdeepdepth/Lab 3/Lab 3 - Build your first custom Microsoft Graph connector.md

 ### Task 1: Create a helper class

-1. Right click and open the integrated terminal in VS in **PartsInventoryconnector** directory and create a new directory named **Graph** by running the following command.
+1. Right click on **PartsInventoryconnector** directory and open the integrated terminal.
+Create a new directory named **Graph** by running the following command.

 ```
 mkdir Graph